Yorkshire SynodLearning, discerning and worshipping together

 Meeting venues (churches!) are usually chosen because of their convenience of access, and rotate around the synod so you’re never too far from one!

 Is lunch provided?

-It is not usual for lunch to be provided and all attendees are therefore asked to bring a packed lunch.
+If lunch is provided, you will be advised in advance and asked to pre-book.
+You can of course bring a packed lunch.
 Tea and Coffee are usually provided by the host church upon arrival, during lunch, and at the close of our meeting.

 This is my first synod, what can I expect?

 If this is your first Synod Meeting, don’t worry, you’re amongst friends.
 The business parts of the meeting are well explained and the Moderator and Clerk guide us through the business.
 You may find it all confusing at first, but we hope you’ll soon know what’s going on.